Furmanus/Arena-RL/features.md

 - combat system based on D20, with special effects for critical hits and critical misses
 - special critical hits (bleeding, falling on ground, stunning your opponent)
 - experience and progression system
+- level bigger than screen, camera following player

 Things I'm working on right now:

 - more monsters, animals and items
 - complete level generation (with random monsters and items), monsters will be more difficult as player dives deeper
-- level bigger than screen, camera should follow player
 - optional tile graphics
+- rework rage in monster AI, berserkering monster should focus only on threat and ignore items